Medically reviewed by Drugs.com. Last updated on Jan 7, 2022.

 Swallow the capsules and tablet whole.
 Do not crush, break, chew, or open any of them.
 Take each dose on an empty stomach, before a meal.

 Keep using this medicine for the full treatment time, even if you feel better after the first few doses.
 Your infection may not clear up if you stop using the medicine too soon.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For treatment of duodenal ulcers and H. pylori infections:

-- Adults—30 milligrams (mg) or 1 capsule of lansoprazole, 1000 mg or 2 capsules of amoxicillin, and 500 mg or 1 tablet of clarithromycin taken as a single dose two times per day (morning and evening) for 10 or 14 days.
+- Adults—30 milligrams (mg) or 1 capsule of lansoprazole, 1000 mg or 2 capsules of amoxicillin, and 500 mg or 1 tablet of clarithromycin taken together two times per day (morning and evening) for 10 or 14 days.

 - Children—Use and dose must be determined by your doctor.